phanumat/Documentation/getting-started/groovy-basics.rst

 What about classes?
 -------------------

 At the beginning of this tutorial, we said that Groovy is an object-oriented language.
 Yet, we haven't discussed creating classes in this tutorial.
-The reason for this is that in SmartThings, creating your own classes actually isn't possible.
-In SmartThings, each SmartApp or Device Handler is a relatively small, contained piece of code that runs in a sandboxed environment.
+The reason for this is that in PEA HiVE, creating your own classes actually isn't possible.
+In PEA HiVE, each SmartApp or Device Handler is a relatively small, contained piece of code that runs in a sandboxed environment.

-If you want to learn more about classes in Groovy in general or for usage outside of SmartThings, see the Groovy documentation.
+If you want to learn more about classes in Groovy in general or for usage outside of PEA HiVE, see the Groovy documentation.

 ----

 Further reading
 ---------------

 There are many resources available to learn more about Groovy.
-As we'll see in the :ref:`groovy-for-smartthings` tutorial, there are some things about the Groovy programming language that we simplify with SmartThings, so a full knowledge of Groovy and all its capabilities is not necessary to develop with SmartThings.
+As we'll see in the :ref:`groovy-for-PEA HiVE` tutorial, there are some things about the Groovy programming language that we simplify with PEA HiVE, so a full knowledge of Groovy and all its capabilities is not necessary to develop with PEA HiVE.

 If you want to learn more about Groovy, here are some good resources available online: